-The agents currently Food and Drug Administration (FDA)-approved for the treatment of relapsing-remitting multiple sclerosis (RRMS) include dimethyl fumarate (Tecfidera®), fingolimod (Gilenya®), glatiramer acetate (Copaxone®), interferon β (IFN β)-1b (Betaseron®, Extavia®), intramuscular (IM) IFN β -1a (Avonex®), subcutaneous (SC) IFN β -1a (Rebif®) and teriflunomide (Aubagio®).
-In addition, glatiramer acetate, IFN β -1b and IM IFN β -1a are FDA-approved for the treatment of patients with a first clinical episode and magnetic resonance imaging (MRI) evidence of multiple sclerosis (MS).
-Dimethyl fumarate, fingolimod and teriflunomide are the only oral agents available to treat multiple sclerosis.
+The agents currently Food and Drug Administration (FDA)-approved for the treatment of relapsing-remitting multiple sclerosis (RRMS) include dimethyl fumarate (Tecfidera®), fingolimod (Gilenya®), glatiramer acetate (Copaxone®), interferon β (IFNβ)-1b (Betaseron®, Extavia®), intramuscular (IM) IFNβ-1a (Avonex®), subcutaneous (SC) IFNβ-1a (Rebif®), and teriflunomide (Aubagio®).
+In addition, glatiramer acetate, IFNβ-1b, and IM IFNβ-1a are FDA-approved for the treatment of patients with a first clinical episode and magnetic resonance imaging (MRI) evidence of multiple sclerosis (MS).
+Dimethyl fumarate, fingolimod, and teriflunomide are the only oral agents available to treat MS.

-All available agents have been shown to decrease MRI lesion activity, prevent relapses, delay disease progression and ultimately reduce disability from MS. $^{26-76}$ Fingolimod was shown to reduce the annualized relapse rate in patients with MS by up to 60% in placebo-controlled trials, and up to 52% when compared to IM IFN β -1a.
+All available agents have been shown to decrease MRI lesion activity, prevent relapses, delay disease progression, and ultimately reduce disability from MS. $^{26-76}$ Fingolimod was shown to reduce the annualized relapse rate (ARR) in patients with MS by up to 60% in placebo-controlled trials, and up to 52% when compared to IM IFN β -1a.
 Dimethyl fumarate and teriflunomide have been shown to reduce ARR by 44% to 53% and by 31%, respectively, compared to placebo.
-13 Teriflunomide did not show a significant efficacy benefit when compared to Rebif $^{\circ}$.
-Sustained reductions in annualized relapse rate were reported in an extension study for patients continuing fingolimod treatment and patients switched from IM IFN β -1a to fingolimod.
-27,32,33 In general, patients treated with IFN β or glatiramer acetate can expect a 30% reduction in annualized relapse rate during a two-year period following treatment initiation with IFN β or glatiramer acetate.
-13,87 Head-to-head clinical trials have found IFN β and glatiramer acetate to be comparable in terms of efficacy. $^{35-83}$ Several studies have demonstrated an improved tolerability at the cost of a decreased therapeutic response with the low dose IM IFN β -1a compared to the higher dose SC IFN β -1a. $^{66-69}$ organization has updated its guidelines to reflect the use of the oral agents.
-However, the National Institute for Clinical Excellence (NICE) has recommended that due to its adverse effect profile, fingolimod be reserved as an option for highly active RRMS in adults, only if patients have an unchanged or increased relapse rate or ongoing severe relapses compared with the precious year despite treatment with beta interferon.
+13 Teriflunomide did not show a significant efficacy benefit when compared to SC IFN β -1a (Rebif®).
+48 Sustained reductions in ARR were reported in an extension study for patients continuing fingolimod treatment and patients switched from IM IFN β -1a to fingolimod.
+27,32,33 In general, patients treated with IFN β or glatiramer acetate can expect a 30% reduction in ARR during a two-year period following treatment initiation with IFN β or glatiramer acetate.
+Head-to-head clinical trials have found IFN β and glatiramer acetate to be comparable in terms of efficacy.
+Several studies have demonstrated an improved tolerability at the cost of a decreased therapeutic response with the low dose IM IFN β -1a compared to the higher dose SC IFN β -1a. $^{66-69}$

+The American Academy of Neurology, the National MS Society, and the National Institute for Health and Care Excellence (NICE) recommend treatment with glatiramer acetate or IFN β in MS patients. ^{15,88,90} The best evidence for effectiveness has been in patients with RRMS, but therapy may also be considered in certain patients with clinically isolated syndrome and progressive forms of the disease. ^{11,13,15,17} To date, neither organization has updated its guidelines to reflect the use of the oral agents.
+However, NICE has recommended that due to its adverse effect profile, fingolimod be reserved as an option for highly active RRMS in adults, only if patients have an unchanged or increased relapse rate or ongoing severe relapses compared to the precious year despite treatment with beta interferon.
 16 Pediatric MS is rare and understudied.
-In general, treatment recommendations for adults are adapted to children with MS. 90 Additional studies are needed to establish the role of biologic response modifiers in patients with progressive MS and in children with MS.
+In general, treatment recommendations for adults are adapted to children with MS. 93 Additional studies are needed to establish the role of biologic response modifiers in patients with progressive MS and in children with MS.